signalfx/gdi-specification/specification/opamp_datamodel.md

 and default values.
 This section only applies to agents that were started *without* declarative configuration.

-When reporting `EffectiveConfig`, the following MUST be followed:
+When reporting `EffectiveConfig`, the following SHOULD be followed:

 * The `ConfigMap` MUST contain an `AgentConfigFile` under the name `environment`.